MarcoBessi23/LabCNNandResNet/README.md

 <span style="font-size:18px;">For each network, I selected one layer from the beginning and one from the end, then analyzed the **average gradient** with respect to the **weights** of those layers.

-<span style="font-size:18px;"> What I expected to observe was that the gradient for the **initial layers of the ResNet** would be significantly larger compared to the **CNN**.
+<span style="font-size:18px;"> What I expected to observe was that the gradient for the **initial layers of the ResNet** on the rigt side of the picture below would be significantly larger compared to the **CNN** on the left.
 However, as you'll see, the results were not as anticipated.

 <div style="display: flex; justify-content: space-between;">
   <img src="Ex1/Results_grad/trained_CNN.png" alt="Plain35" width="45%">